cs1302uga/cs1302-tutorials/unix/README.rst

    $ ssh username@odin.cs.uga.edu

 When you type in your password, it will not display anything to the screen -- this the expected behavior.
-Simply type in your password and hit return.
+Simply type in your password, the press the return key.
 If you have trouble logging into ``odin``, then please contact support@cs.uga.edu as soon as possible.

 * ``ssh``
 * home directory